Barnabas19/Simple-Calculator-App/README.md

 A simple calculator app, made with HTML, CSS and JavaScript

-A calculator web app for executing basic numerical operations in Mathematics.
+A calculator application for executing basic numerical operations in Mathematics.

 ---

 ## Contributor(s)

-Barnabas O. Babatunde <@Barnabas19>
+Barnabas Babatunde <@Barnabas19>

 ---